onap/policy-parent/docs/development/devtools/apex-s3p.rst

 Stability test plan was triggered for 72 hours injecting input events to apex-pdp from 20 client threads running in JMeter.

-After the test stop, we can generate a HTML test report via command
+After the test has complete - we can generate a HTML test report via the following command

 .. code-block:: bash